yyutong/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Set Budget**

-**MSS**

-1. User requests to set a new budget.
-2. UniSave updates and displays the new budget.
-* Use case ends.

-**Extensions**

-* 1a.
-UniSave detects an error in the entered value.
-    * 1a1.
-UniSave requests for the correct value.
-    * 1a2.
-User enters a valid value.
-    * 1a3.
-UniSave updates and displays the new budget.
-    * Use case ends.

-**Use case: View Total Budget**

-**MSS**

-1. User requests to view total budget.
-2. UniSave displays the total budget.
-* Use case ends.

-**Extensions**

-* 2a.
-User does not have a budget set yet.
-    * 2a1.
-Unisave displays the default budget 0.
-    * 2a2.
-UniSave requests for setting a budget.
-    * 2a3.
-User sets a budget.
-    * 2a4.
-UniSave displays the amount set by the user.
-    * Use case ends.

-**Use case: View Remaining Budget**

-**MSS**

-1. User requests to view remaining budget.
-2. UniSave displays the remaining budget.
-* Use case ends.

 *{More to be added}*